Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Implementation with AI: Prompts, Results, Validation, and Comparison

-Next, we divide our project into $5$ major tasks, $3$ for the merging process (1(a), 1(b), 1(c)), $2$ for the pruning process (2(a), 2(b)).
-See Figure \ref{fig:pipelinedemoi}).
-Among these tasks, according the difficulty level, 1(a) is a {\it conventional task} for AI, and others are {\it unconventional tasks} for AI.
+Next, we divide our project into five major tasks, three for the merging process (1(a), 1(b), 1(c)), two for the pruning process (2(a), 2(b)), as described in Figure \ref{fig:pipelinedemoi} and the caption of Table~\ref{tab:results}.
+Based on the difficulty level, 1(a) is a {\it conventional task} for AI, and others are {\it unconventional tasks} for AI.

 Task 1(a) is well-studied in the literature and AI is able to accomplish it without much struggle.
-For this task, we only provide a verbal description in the prompt (see full prompt in Supplement) and DS-R1 is able to find an appropriate algorithm on its own.
+For this task, we only provide a verbal description in the prompt (the full prompt is provided in Section~\ref{app:prompt} of the Appendix) and DS-R1 is able to find an appropriate algorithm on its own.
 This demonstrates that DS-R1 has {\it level-A (Assistant) intelligence}.

 The other $4$ tasks are unconventional for AI, and for each of them, AI needs detailed guidance and carefully written prompts.
 For reasons of space, we only briefly discuss these tasks.